USEPA/BMDS/docs/source/installation.md

 (activate-venv)=
 ### Activating an environment

 After creating an environment, you'll need to activate the environment.
-Activating the environment means that instead of looking at the global python environment, you look at the contents within the environment.
+Activating the environment means that, instead of looking at the global python environment and anything that may be installed there, your system looks at the contents within the environment you specified.

 ::::{tab-set}